BenasB/bx2cloud/docs/docs/cli/installation.md

 ### 1. Binary download

-It's possible to download a pre-built binary of the CLI from GitHub releases.
-WIP 🚧.
+It's possible to download a pre-built binary of the CLI from [GitHub releases](https://github.com/BenasB/bx2cloud/releases).
+CLI builds start with `bx2cloud_`.
 Name it `bx2cloud` and place it somewhere on your `PATH`.

 ### 2. Building from source